quantmeth/Rnest/README.md

 <div id="ref-Caron25" class="csl-entry">

-Caron, P.-O. (accepté).
+Caron, P.-O. (2025).
 A comparison of the next eigenvalue sufficiency test to other stopping rules for the number of factors in factor analysis. *Educational and Psychological Measurement*.
 <https://doi.org/10.1177/00131644241308528>